brettschoff/The-game-spot/README.md

 ## Description

-Welcome to The Game Spot, a review board for video games.
+Welcome to The Game Spot, a review board for video games where the users can view, create and update games.
+The user can also leave reviews on each game.
 This application was built with node, express, and mongoDB.
 It was deployed through cyclic.

 ## Visit the application